arisasdf/estudio_morera/morera-cheatsheet.md

 See https://www.howtographql.com/graphql-ruby/1-getting-started/

-- skipped all the skip flags and used postgres for rails (`rails new estudiomorera -d postgresql`)
+- skipped all the skip flags and used postgres for rails (`rails new estudio_morera -d postgresql`)
 - `bundle add graphql` instead of adding manually to Gemfile

 ## GraphQL cheatsheet